A complex logistic equation for universal energy evolution in hadronic elastic scattering: Acknowledgments

 \section{Acknowledgments}

 This paper is dedicated to my daughter, Josephine, whose curiosity and joy are a constant source of inspiration.
-I especially thank Erasmo Ferreira, Pedro C. Malta, Piotr Kotko and Cyrille Marquet for reading the manuscript, engaging in discussions, and offering important suggestions.
-I also thank Dr. Said Mazen for interesting discussions regarding the mathematical aspects of the differential equations.
+I am deeply grateful to Erasmo Ferreira and Takeshi Kodama, whose continuous encouragement, insightful comments, and long-standing support have played a crucial role in my development as a physicist.
+Even after my departure from the university, they have consistently taken the time to read and discuss my work, and their guidance has remained invaluable throughout the years.
+I also thank Pedro C. Malta, Piotr Kotko, and Cyrille Marquet for carefully reading the manuscript, engaging in fruitful discussions, and providing important suggestions.
+I am grateful to Said Mazen for stimulating discussions on the mathematical aspects of the differential equations.
 I gratefully acknowledge the AGH University of Science and Technology for its hospitality during the early stages of this project.
-Finally, I acknowledge the support of the National Science Centre in Poland, grant no. 2020/37/K/ST2/02665 and the Norwegian Financial Mechanism, during the period from 2021 to 2023, when the initial ideas for this project were developed.
+Finally, I acknowledge the support of the National Science Centre in Poland, grant no. 2020/37/K/ST2/02665, and the Norwegian Financial Mechanism, during the period 2021–2023, when the initial ideas for this work were developed.